Discover other sectors

 Valuable skills and qualities for this sector include:

-See What can I do @ York for suggestions about developing your skills.
+See What can I do at York for suggestions about developing your skills.

 Ideally work experience will give you some practical experience in the job you are interested in, give you a greater insight into work in the sector, and build on your skills and knowledge.
 If you don't manage to get work experience in your chosen area of work, any work experience will give you the opportunity to develop the transferable skills that are important to employers.
 Consider volunteering too, as a great way to get experience and to demonstrate your commitment and values.

-See Finding Jobs for jobs websites, and What can I do @ York? for ways to get experience while you are at university.
+See Finding Jobs for jobs websites, and What can I do at York? for ways to get experience while you are at university.